choudhary-archit/mainsite/content/resume.md

                         where="International School of Belgium"
                         when="Aug 2021 - Jun 2023" %}}
 * I got a score of 43/45, the highest at ISBe so far
-* I was top of Class 11 and 12, in almost all subjects I took
+* I was top of Class 11 and 12, in almost all subjects I took (For Natasha: I would have gotten English too if it weren't for your speech...)
 * Subjects taken: Higher Level - Mathematics Analysis and Approaches, Physics, Economics ; Standard Level - English Language and Literature, Global Politics, French Ab Initio
-* I wrote my Extended Essay in global politics, on _the influence of China's evolving self-identity on its foreign policy in the South China Sea_
         {{% /resume-entry %}}

         {{% resume-entry what="Central Board of Secondary Education (India)"